-We’ll be exploring postures with a bit of a twist – these are typically called “Revolved Postures” or “Parivrtta Asana” in Sanskrit.
+Twists are a regular feature in my classes and from time to time I’ll do a full class where we focus on exploring postures with a bit of a twist.
+These are typically called “Revolved Postures” or “Parivrtta Asana” in Sanskrit.

 Twists generally mean moving the shoulders to face in the opposite direction of the hips.
 Think about them as wringing out a wet cloth.
 Iyengar describes the action as “squeeze and soak” – squeeze or twist yourself into position and wait a few breaths to soak in the benefits.

 We may twist our back (lower, middle and upper) as well as joints such as hips and shoulders.
 If you don’t regularly lengthen the muscles, tendons, ligaments and connective tissue through stretching and twisting they will gradually shorten and limit the mobility of the associated joints.

 Benefits of twists in yoga

 Twists have numerous benefits to the musculoskeletal system, circulation system, internal organs and the mind.
 As such I normally incorporate several into a typical yoga class.
 Here are the main five benefits:

 Twists compress the digestive organs and in so doing cause a lack of circulation to them.
 When you release the twist the rush of blood floods the organs bringing fresh oxygen and nutrients and cleansing the organs and glands.

 The blood that comes into the organs after a twist can help cleanse the cells or any built up waste products and so increase cellular detoxification.

 You may also find that gas gets released through the digestive tract as a result of twisting action.